Harshad313D/Currency-Converter-Wizard-/README.md

 ## Demo

-You can view a live demo of the Currency Converter Wizard at [Demo Link](#).
+You can view a live demo of the Currency Converter Wizard at [https://harshad313d.github.io/Currency-Converter-Wizard-/](#).

 ## Features

-- **Currency Conversion:** Convert between various currencies with real-time exchange rates.
+- **Currency Conversion:** Convert between various currencies with real-time exchange rates.from of 150+ country currencies
 - **Customizable Options:** Select different base and target currencies.
 - **Responsive Design:** Accessible and usable across different devices.
 - **Swap Functionality:** Quickly switch between base and target currencies with a single click.